The Three Musketeers (1973 live-action film): Casting

 Lester says the Salkinds left him alone creatively for most of the film apart from insisting that Raquel Welch and Simon Ward be cast.
 "Raquel is very big in all the small countries," said Ilya Salkind.

 In April 1973 Charlton Heston wrote in his journal that he had been offered the role of Athos.
-"It’s a good script, very funny, but not a parody.
+"It's a good script, very funny, but not a parody.
 Why do they want to spend as much as they have to pay me to play Athos?
-It’s not that good a part; nothing like the brilliant kind of key cameo role actors look for, as with Olivier in Khartoum."
+It's not that good a part; nothing like the brilliant kind of key cameo role actors look for, as with Olivier in Khartoum."
 Lester called Heston to discuss it but Heston was unsure.
 He wrote, "If they plan to cast the whole film at this level, their above-the-line costs will reach astronomical heights.
-I still don’t see playing Athos, standing around in Spain all summer with nothing to do.
+I still don't see playing Athos, standing around in Spain all summer with nothing to do.
 I suggested to Lester the possibility of my doing a bit, for fun, but it all looks a little unlikely."
-Lester then suggested Heston play Richieleu - which the actor called "a part so far outside my usual range that it hadn’t even occurred to me".
+Lester then suggested Heston play Richelieu - which the actor called "a part so far outside my usual range that it hadn't even occurred to me".
 When the director promised Heston all his scenes could be shot in ten days, Heston agreed.

 "I did the picture because of Dick Lester," Charlton Heston told the press.

 In August 1973 Welch withdrew from the film due to creative and artistic differences.
 She announced she instead would make the film Decline and Fall of a Very Nice Lady.
 However, Welch rejoined the film.

 Filming

 The film was meant to be shot in Hungary.
 However, after visiting the country, Lester felt this would not be feasible, in part because of restrictions of the government on filming.

 The movie was shot in Spain over seventeen weeks.
-Locations included Segovia (where Lester had made A Funny Thing Happened on the Way to the Forum), Aranjuez, Toledo and Madrid.
+Locations included Segovia, where Lester had made A Funny Thing Happened on the Way to the Forum (1966), Aranjuez, Toledo and Madrid.

 Lester says the producers assembled 20 minutes of footage and sold the film to 20th Century Fox.

 Lester says Michel Legrand "had about a week and a half" to write the music.